Please work through the topics below in the order they are provided, unless you feel confident that you know the subject.

 those movements take practice.
 Additionally it is often expected for you to make predictions of words and entire phrases (although this depends on the individual child and should be confirmed beforehand).
 Finally, it is vital that the communication

 partner retains what has been said so that the entire sentence can be recapped and confirmed.
-This is easier than it sounds so many people choose to write down each letter or word as it is produced.
+This is not always as easy as it sounds so some people choose to write down each letter or word as it is produced.

 Challenge your memory!
 Try a short multiple choice quiz.